Skip to contents

 #> DataFrame with 2 rows and 4 columns

-The sample names are obtained from the input files (here extractfiles), or if the files are not named will be automatically assigned (each file corresponding to a separate sample).
+The sample names in the sample column are obtained from the input files (here extractfiles), or if the files are not named will be automatically assigned (using "s1", "s2" and so on, assuming that each file corresponds to a separate sample).

 #> List of length 2